dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 - LME (long mode enable), bit 8 in EFER (this is an MSR).
 - PG (paging enable), bit 31 in cr0.
 This MUST be enabled last.

-If unfamiliar with paging, there is a section that goes into more detail in the memory management chapter.
+If unfamiliar with paging, there is a chapter that goes into more detail in the memory management chapter.

 Since we have enabled paging, we'll also need to populate `cr3` with a valid paging structure.
 This needs to be done before setting the PG bit.
 Generally these initial page tables can be set up using 2mb pages with the present and writable flags set.
 Nothing else is needed for the initial pages.